Ajfriel86/TheSimpsons/README.md

 #### Website user will be searching for:

-* easy online games to play
+* Easy online games to play
-* time to kill
+* Time to kill

 #### This website will aid them because of the following